Cdfghglz/KActivityJumper/README.md

-# KActivityJumper
+# ActivityJumper
-A simple KDE application for fast navigation to favorite desktops across activities... and BACK!
+A simple KDE application for fast navigation to favorite desktops across activities... and back.

 ## Use case
-You know the situation when you **focus on a task** in an Activity populated with task specific content.
-And then **suddenly this email arrives** that you just have to reply to, this song that you just have to skip...
-So you want to **jump away** for a second and be right **BACK where you left**.
-Obviously KDE has a great hotkey support, but you do not want to compromise the flexibility of KDE Activities by setting a shortcut for every scenario.
+If you want enjoy the flexibility of Activities in KDE along with virtual desktops, it becomes ineffective to cover all possible workflow scenarios with keyboard shortcuts.
+Normally there are **several main tasks** you work on, and a **handful of distractions** - an email that you just have to reply to, a song that you just have to skip...
+So you want to **jump away** for a second and be right **back where you left**.
+ActivityJumper helps you do just this.
+You can pin your current position, jump around to favourite ones and return with no cognitive effort.

-*You want to interrupt whatever you do by short, known tasks, and be brought back without cognitive effort.*

 ## Instructions